SAP-samples/teched2023-DT169/exercises/ex2/README.md

 ![image](https://github.com/SAP-samples/teched2023-DT169/assets/145970887/82ece805-4243-438a-af01-041330aa200f)

 Enter the title as ‘DT169-XXX Purchasing Spend Dashboard’ and click on **Copy**.
+(_XXX should be replaced with your group number for eg for place number 25 it is 025_)

 ![image](https://github.com/SAP-samples/teched2023-DT169/assets/145970887/5a343bb9-ee82-4739-911f-bf57bfdb178f)

 You will be navigated to the display page of your newly copied story.